vegaprotocol/specs/specs/0025-governance.md

 version of the vega node, or something available only in a later version of the node.

 ## Restriction on who can create a proposal
-In a fist implementation anyone will be able to create a proposal.
+In a fist implementation anyone will be able to create a proposal if the weighting of their vote on the proposal would be >0

 In future iteration of the governance system we expect to be able to restrict which user can create a proposal.
 The restrictiong would be applied based on the weighting required by the proposal.